mortondev/mortondev.github.io/_posts/2015-09-22-safer-email-development.md

 ### Linux

-You can find instructions for installing Ruby on Linux at  https://www.ruby-lang.org/en/documentation/installation.
+You can find instructions for installing Ruby on Linux on the [official Ruby website](https://www.ruby-lang.org/en/documentation/installation).

 ### Windows

 Installing Ruby on Windows is thankfully a simple task thanks to [Ruby Installer](http://rubyinstaller.org).
 You will need to use the Ruby Installer and also install the Ruby Development Kit (see the [download page](http://rubyinstaller.org/downloads) for information).

 ## How to install MailCatcher

 Assuming you have Ruby installed, you can install the mailcatcher gem by running: